readwritetools/rwt-shadowbox/readme.md

          containing the dialog's text and any CSS it needs.
       * And for WAI-ARIA accessibility apply a `role=contentinfo` attribute.
-      * For simple dialog boxes, the `sourceref` may be omitted and the text of the dialog box may be slotted into the web component.
+      * For simple dialog boxes, the `sourceref` may be omitted and the text of the dialog box may be slotted into the DOM component.
 Simply place the text directly between the `<rwt-shadowbox>` and `</rwt-shadowbox>` tags.
 ```html
 <rwt-shadowbox id=info titlebar=Info shortcut=F1 sourceref='/info.blue' role=contentinfo ></rwt-shadowbox>